-We praise the Lord of Cybersecurity that we don’t work for the Avast sales team trying to promote the SecureLine VPN software; it would be too challenging since we would have to turn a blind eye to apparent Avast VPN problems.
-Even if this renowned IT company has given us such great and reliable tools as Avast Internet Security, Avast Antivirus, Avast Passwords, and Avast AntiTrack, we must tell our more online privacy sensitive readers that they should probably spend their precious dollars elsewhere – and our Avast SecureLine VPN review will tell you why.
+We praise the Lord of Cybersecurity that we don’t work for the Avast sales team.
+Trying to promote the SecureLine VPN software would be too challenging – we would have to turn a blind eye on apparent Avast VPN problems.
+This renowned IT company has given us excellent and reliable tools like Avast Internet Security, Avast Antivirus, Avast Passwords, and Avast AntiTrack.
+Yet, we must tell our more online privacy sensitive readers that they should probably spend their precious dollars elsewhere.
+And, our Avast SecureLine VPN review will tell you why.

 With that said, we also need to add that for a total newbie in the VPN field, SecureLine could be exactly what they need.
 So, is Avast SecureLine VPN safe or any good after all?

-This VPN provider offers a “simple as ABC” (or whatever is below elementary) client with almost no feature at all and just enough online security for those wanting to get acquainted with privacy on the web while surfing some tougher waves, i.e., geo-blocked contents.
-There’s certainly a lot to improve and we’re sure that Avast is working hard behind the curtains to come up with more high-tech security features and a more solid no logs policy; well, if they want to attract more customers that is.
+This VPN provider offers “simple as ABC” clients with almost no feature at all and just enough online security for those wanting to browse some geo-blocked content.
+There’s certainly a lot to improve.
+We’re sure that Avast is working hard behind the curtains to come up with more high-tech security features and a more solid no logs policy.
+Well, if they want to attract more customers that is.

 Traveler of the Virtual Kingdom, let our Avast SecureLine VPN review guide you out of the meandering maze of the VPN world.
 So be it!

 Security & Privacy: Is Avast VPN safe to use?